asafiw/simloud-docs/docs/kubernetes/kubectl-port-forwarding.md

 ip-10-0-12-245.eu-central-1.compute.internal Ready <none> 8h v1.18.9-eks-d1db3c
 ```

-Get chart notes of the relevant chart
+7. Get chart notes of the relevant chart.

 For couchbase chart use the following command: